developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure the Baud Rate that Enterprise NFC should use to communicate to Type B Tags.
+Use this *Sub-group* to configure the Baud Rate that Enterprise NFC should use to communicate to Type B Tags.

 - If the value ***106 kbps*** is selected, Enterprise NFC will always communicate to Type B Tags using a Baud Rate of 106 kbps.